jesseragos/news-feed-app/README.md

-# News Feed App
+# News Feed Angular App

-A simple news feed application in Angular 7 where you can choose news sources to view articles.
+A simple news feed application in Angular 7 with Angular material where you can choose news sources to view articles.
 Developed using News API and inspired from this [tutorial](https://www.smashingmagazine.com/2018/10/news-application-with-angular-and-material-design/).

 ## Requirements
 1. Node.js